nachoramirez/clime/README.md

 # Clime web app

 A web app for consult the clime on Buenos Aires, Argentina.
+This app make use of the Open Weather API (https://openweathermap.org/api) for deploy the wheater information.
+And create-react-app for the setup of the app.